-Driver controlled operation (DCO), sometimes known as driver only operation (DOO), describes a way of operating trains where only the train driver has responsibility for opening and closing the doors and dispatching the train from a station.
+Driver controlled operation (DCO) describes a way of operating trains where only the train driver has responsibility for opening and closing the doors and dispatching the train from a station.

 Is DCO safe?

-Yes, it is the view of RSSB that it is.
+Yes.
 We have published several research projects over the last 15 years on various aspects of DCO on passenger trains.
 None of these pieces of work has identified any increased risk from dispatching a train without a guard being present - providing the correct procedures have been followed.
 In fact, the removal of any possible miscommunication, which could exist between driver and guard could, potentially, deliver some safety benefits.
-If we had found evidence to suggest that DCO was not safe when done correctly, we would say so.

 Ultimately, it is the responsibility of the relevant duty holder (the train operating company or the infrastructure manager) to assess the risks and put in place appropriate mitigations.
 Without putting suitable risk mitigations in place the operator would not be granted the appropriate safety certificate or authorisation and would therefore not be allowed to run the service.